JuliaData/DataFrames.jl/docs/src/man/customizing_output.md

 ```

 The color of the cells can be changed using highlighters.
 The following example shows how to
-highlight negative values in red in HTML output.
+highlight negative values in red in HTML output (e.g. in Jupyter).

 ```julia
 # HTML output (e.g. in Jupyter): cap column width and highlight negatives in red.